rach7777/monax-may/content/blog/2018/2018-11-08-agreements-network-legal-producers-&-testers.md

 ---

 # Pretty normal stuff
-date:      2018-10-30T00:00:00Z
+date:      2018-11-08T00:00:00Z
-title:     "Press Release: The Agreements Network Collaborators Monax and Wolfram Blockchain Labs Team Up on New Framework"
-author:    Rachel Davidson, Senior Marketing Associate
+title:     "Agreements Network Ecosystem: Legal Template Producers and Consumers"
+author:    Nina Kilbride, CCO

 # excerpt is used for the text below the title when we share and also is the summary of the post on https://monax.io/blog
-excerpt:   "Monax, a leader in open-source blockchain technology, today announced it is teaming up with one of its Agreements Network collaborators, Wolfram Blockchain Labs to create infrastructure for networked, computable contracts."
+excerpt:   "The Agreements Network includes natural checks and balances to support quality legal products."

 # this image should be stored in /content/blog/images/YEAR/.
 It will appear as a thumbnail on any listings,
 # as well as at the top of the post itself
-thumbnail: monax-press-release.png
+thumbnail: products.jpg

 # check the categories on the existing blog. should only have ONE
 categories:
+  - legal engineering
-  - press
+  - agreements network

 # tags should be meaningful for your blog. if you want this article to show on a 'use case' page, you can use
 # the following TAGS -  'fleetleasing' 'contentcreators' 'lawyers' or 'corporate'
 tags:
   - legal products
   - agreements network
-  - monax
-  - press
-  - announcments
+  - lawyers